-She and Mummy were sitting on the back doorsteps in the last light of the setting summer sun.
-They were singing nursery rhymes and playfully changing the words so that the rhymes no longer made sense.
-She rested her head on mummy’s tummy just in case her sister wanted to talk to her.
+It was nearly dinnertime, and me and Mummy were sitting on the back doorsteps.
+We were singing nursery rhymes and changing the words so that the rhymes didn’t make sense; and laughing.
+I rested my head on mummy’s tummy just in case my sister wanted to talk to me.

-She didn’t get to see her baby sister and she never really felt like everything was alright again.
-No one would tell her about her sister.
+I didn’t get to see my baby sister.
+I never got to play with her, or show her my stuff, or make up stories with her, and I never really felt like everything was alright again.
+No one would tell me about what happened.
 Where had she gone?
 Why didn’t she come home with Mummy from the hospital?
-Did I do something to frighten her and send her away?
+Did I frighten her and send her away?

 Maybe she just didn’t like me, or didn’t even want to be here with me so went somewhere else?